lou-cs/company/README.md

 ## <a name="value_d"></a>4.
 Share What You Learn

-We believe in openly sharing what we learn with the XR industry in order to ground us in our work and keep us focused on what matters: helping build the next generation of immersive technology.
+We believe in openly sharing what we learn with the XR industry in order to ground us in our work and keep us focused on what matters: helping our students succeed and building a larger and stronger ecoystem of immersive technology as a result.

 ## <a name="value_e"></a>5.
 Lead Through Data